paddy-exe/godot-docs/classes/class_projectsettings.rst

 :ref:`bool<class_bool>` **application/run/low_processor_mode** = ``false``

 If ``true``, enables low-processor usage mode.
-This setting only works on desktop platforms.
 The screen is not redrawn if nothing changes visually.
 This is meant for writing applications and editors, but is pretty useless (and can hurt performance) in most games.

 .. rst-class:: classref-item-separator